 Tourism has long been a driving force of the Cypriot economy, and expansion of capacity as well as quality upgrades have seen both arrivals and expenditure break new records for three years running.
-Cyprus has been attracting new interest thanks to the diversification its offering, by developing nautical, golf and wellness tourism and by extending the tourist season.
-The construction and investment in multipurpose projects such as luxury marinas, golf courses and more recently the island’s first-ever and only integrated luxury casino resort, are all part of the plan to upgrade Cyprus’ tourism product.
-Investment in the Ayia Napa Marina project is seeing a transformation of the area, while the casino, which is being run by the globally renowned Melco, will have extensive facilities and exceed five-star status.
-The investment for this mega project is expected to exceed €500 million.
+Cyprus has been attracting new interest thanks to the diversification of its offering, by developing nautical, golf and wellness tourism and by extending the tourist season.
+The construction and investment in multipurpose projects such as luxury marinas, golf courses and more recently the island’s first-ever and only integrated luxury casino resort, are all part of the ongoing strategy to upgrade Cyprus’ tourism product.
+Investment in the Ayia Napa Marina project is seeing a transformation of the area, while the casino will have extensive facilities and exceed five-star status.
+The casino resort is Hong Kong-based Melco’s first expansion outside of Asia and will be the biggest casino of its kind in Europe, with the investment for this mega project expected to exceed €500 million.

 Evolving Energy Opportunities

-The growth of Cyprus’ resident shipping sector over the past 50 years has also meant the development of a strong maritime cluster that caters to the needs of Cyprus-based companies, including banking, professional services, insurance and IT.
+The growth of Cyprus’ resident shipping sector over the past 50 years has developed a strong maritime cluster that caters to the needs of Cyprus-based companies, including banking, professional services, insurance and IT.
 The cluster has gone from strength to strength over the years and is consistently attracting more quality tonnage and shipping-related companies to its shores.
-Natural gas finds within Cyprus’ EEZ and efforts to exploit it in cooperation with neighbouring countries are also raising expectations for the island’s already flourishing shipping sector.
+In the past six years there has been an increase of more than 65% in the number of shipping companies that have registered with Cyprus’ specialised shipping taxation system, boosting the sector’s revenue by 25%.
+In addition, natural gas finds within Cyprus’ EEZ and efforts to exploit it in cooperation with neighbouring countries have expanded opportunities for the island’s already thriving shipping sector.